-- There has NEVER been anyone like you
+- There has never been anyone like you.

-- There ISN’T currently anyone like you
+- There isn't currently anyone like you.

-- There NEVER will be anyone like you in the future.
+- There never will be anyone like you in the future.

 Take the time to discover what makes you unique and leverage the hell out of it, because no-one has what you have to offer!
 Being a cardboard cut-out of your favourite leader, inspirational speaker or global icon will never allow you to be the best version of yourself.
 Nor will it allow you to differentiate yourself, create an environment that serves you well, and ultimately add the value and impact that only you can make.
-Impact that is based on your own unique set of experiences, perspectives, knowledge and insights.
+Impact that's based on your unique set of experiences, perspectives, knowledge and insights.

 Our brains are encoded with a set of positive and negative memories, which throughout our lives trigger strong emotional responses.
 Feelings of connection, belonging and fear are the result of the unique hardwired circuit board of electrical impulses sitting deep within our brain.
 These encoded memories are stored in the amygdala*, forming a template for assessing core emotions.
-It is this template that serves as the foundation of our autonomic nervous system, the ‘fight or flight’ response, and ultimately ensures our survival in milliseconds.
+It's this template that serves as the foundation of our autonomic nervous system, the ‘fight or flight’ response, and ultimately ensures our survival in milliseconds.
 When our autonomic nervous system is triggered, unconscious core emotions light up and our default behaviours take over, unless we actively seek to break the circuit by making deliberate choices.

 have trouble thinking clearly.